JackPotat0/jackpotat0.github.io/docs/game.md

 <details>
   <summary>3-1</summary>
   The best opening chapter in the series.
 Kaede is super delightful, also gives Shuichi a character arc to begin with.
-I see this as 1-1 remake and unlike last time it is actually effective.
+I can see this as 1-1 remake and unlike last time it is actually effective.
 Brilliant.
 </details>
 <details>
   <summary>3-2</summary>